 How to Abide in Christ

-As in all relationships, we must nurture it to be beneficial.
-We are all made in His image, but with distinct personalities, gifts, and weaknesses.
-Therefore, there is no special formula for all to follow.
+There is no special formula for all to follow.
 Your path to abiding in Christ will be your own.
-It is your belief, your trust, your abilities; just as God planned.
+It is your Christian faith, belief, trust, and abilities; just as God planned.

 As you read through these guidelines, search your heart to see where you excel and fall short.
 The world works hard to drown out Jesus’ voice and guidance.
-What’s important to know are what steps to take to abide in Christ, and how to get back on the path He intended when we go astray.

-Likewise, He promises to always abide in us when we abide in Him.
-He is our strong, life-giving vine.
-We believe He will remain with us in a real and active way as part of our reciprocal relationship.
+We believe He will remain with us in a real and active way as part of our reciprocal relationship and ongoing connection.

 Abide in My Word

 •To abide or remain in Jesus means we trust in Him and His promises.
-We rely on and depend on His word.
-His word is the most powerful nutrient we can ingest.
+We study, rely on, and depend on God’s Word.

 “If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free.”
 John 8:31-32.
 NKJV.